-For decades, LLNL scientists have been at the leading edge of climate science, forecasting the likely impacts of future emissions scenarios and supporting resilience planning.
-In parallel, Laboratory staff develop sustainable energy technologies and carbon management techniques to support a netzero greenhouse gas future.
+For decades, LLNL scientists have been at the leading edge of Earth system science, improving our understanding of natural systems and supporting resilience planning for infrastructure development and national security operations.
+In parallel, Laboratory staff develop innovative energy technologies and waste management techniques to support energy independence and environmental stewardship.